harris012/self-hosted-apps-templates/ansible/README.md

 ```
 More hosts can also be added.

-Start provisioning of the cluster using the following command:
+Start provisioning of the server using the following command:

 ```bash
 ansible-playbook -i inventory/hosts upgrade.yaml